Amanda Perez

-Amanda Jane Perez (born May 24, 1980) is an American R&B singer.
+Amanda Perez is an American contemporary R&B singer.

 Early life and education

 Perez, who is of Mexican descent, was raised in Fort Wayne, Indiana.
 She grew up in the Waynedale community of Fort Wayne, where she attended North Side High School.
 She spent her teenage years selling drugs to raise money for her family.
 She also grew up boxing with boys, helping to mold her tough street persona.

 Career

 Perez was discovered in Fort Wayne by a talent scout and signed to the independent record label Powerhowse/Silverstone Records in 2001.
 Her debut album Where U At? was released in 2002 and included the singles "Never" and "Angel".
-"Never" peaked at No. 10 on the Billboard Hot 100 sales chart, but the album itself did not see much success until it was re-released by Virgin Records to a wider distribution area under the new title, "Angel".
-Perez's most popular single to date, "Angel", peaked at No. 20 on the Hot 100 sales chart and No. 3 at Top 40 Radio.
+"Never" peaked at No. 79 on the Billboard Hot 100, but the album itself did not see much success until it was re-released by Virgin Records to a wider distribution area under the new title, "Angel".
+Perez's most popular single to date, "Angel", peaked at No. 20 on the Hot 100and No. 3 at Top 40 Radio.

 Mighty Mike Quinn of Silverstone/Powerhowse Records directed and produced four music videos for Perez, which all aired on MTV, VH1 and BET.
 The album was produced by Quinn and co-produced by Powerhowse producer/DJ Tony Palacios.
 DJ Tony P. was Perez touring DJ during her initial rise to popularity and a former radio employee-friend of Quinn.

 Perez notably charted at No. 7 on the popular MTV viewer request show Total Request Live.
 She has had moderate success since departing from the original producers in 2005.

 Subsequently, she took time off to care for her mother who was diagnosed with cancer.
 In 2004 Quinn's Silverstone/Powerhowse label partnered to release her second album, this time with Virgin Records, as a joint effort.

 "I Pray", the title track, was the first single off the album, and would prove to be the last time writer-producer Mike Quinn would work with Perez on an album.
 The second single, "Dedicate (Remix)", featured Layzie Bone of Bone Thugs under the direction of Quinn.